 Some of Our Favorite Animals to Visit at the Zoodi Pistoia / Pistoia Zoo

 - The petting zoo with its farm animals.
 This is a popular stop for kids of all ages.
-You can feed the goats if you have small change (there is a machine with their pellets next to the fence).

 - The guinea pigs